 Moving forward, there are so many different parts of a Smart Home; These include Smart Lighting, Smart Speakers, Smart Thermostats, Smart Cameras (Indoor and Outdoor CCTV), Smart Smoke & Carbon Monoxide Detectors, Smart Irrigation / Smart Gardens and even Smart Theatres.

-Smart Lighting is an entry point into a Smart Home, there’s so many different systems and methods to creating a great Lighting ecosystem, some cost more than others but in the long run, Smart Lights save money.
+Smart Lighting is an entry point into a Smart Home, there are so many different systems and methods to creating a great Lighting ecosystem, some cost more than others but in the long run, Smart Lights save money.

 What is Smart Lighting?